What is XIRR vs IRR in Excel?

 If you use the =IRR() formula in Excel, then you are using equal time periods between each cell (cash flow).
 This makes it challenging when you expect to enter an investment in the middle of a year.
 For this reason, (as outlined below) always use XIRR instead.

 If you use the =XIRR() formula in Excel, then you have complete flexibility over the time periods of the cash flows.
 In order to do this, enter two series in your formula:

 - The corresponding dates of each of the cash flows

 Example of XIRR vs IRR calculation

-Below is an example of regular IRR versus XIRR with a series of six cash flows.
-With regular IRR it assumes all cash flows are on Dec 31, but with XIRR we can tell Excel that the first cash flow is in the middle of the year.
-This has a meaningful impact on the actual internal rate of return.
+Below is an example of regular IRR versus XIRR, with a series of six cash flows.
+With regular IRR, it assumes all cash flows occur on Dec 31, but with XIRR, we can tell Excel that the first cash flow is in the middle of the year.
+This has a substantial impact on the internal rate of return calculation.

 Download the Free Template